2009–10 Australian bushfire season: January (2010)

 On 12 January, Catastrophic fire danger warnings were issued across south western parts of the state.
 Mid-afternoon, a bushfire broke out on Bakers Lane on the northern side of the disused Tumbarumba railway line in Gumly Gumly, 8 km from the CBD of Wagga Wagga.
 The New South Wales Rural Fire Service, New South Wales Fire Brigades with support from aircraft including the Erickson Air-Crane "Delilah" contained the fire an hour later after burning approximately 35 hectares of grassland.
-The fire is believed to had started on the side of the road (Bakers Lane) however cause of the fire is currently under investigation by the New South Wales Police fire investigators, however, the cause is suspected to be arson.
+The fire is believed to have started on the side of the road (Bakers Lane) however cause of the fire is currently under investigation by the New South Wales Police fire investigators, however, the cause is suspected to be arson.

 On 23 January, a bushfire caused by a lightning strike near Wog Way in the South East Forest National Park, the fire was contained on 27 January after it had burnt 459 hectares.